sainimu78/Wishing/README.md

 #### About the DefaultAccessorSetting.h appears in the commandline args

-This is one of the Niflect's feature, it's a header, called accessor setting header, for specifying type bindings in a way of C++ native style.
+This is one of the Niflect's feature, it's a header, called Accessor Setting Header, for specifying type bindings in a way of C++ native style.

 Here is a simplified version of the header